timescale/docs/timescaledb/overview/core-concepts/compression/index.md

 Compressing time-series data can significantly reduce its storage size.
 In many cases, it also speeds up queries on compressed data.

+The user interface remains the same after your data is converted to a columnar format.
+You continue to query your data as usual, and the database retrieves and decompresses columns as needed.

 ## Compression and column-based storage
 TimescaleDB implements compression by storing older, historical data in a hybrid row-columnar format.
 It stores newer, frequently updated data in the standard